trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

 This method is used to report a change in the device to the server.
 Use the trust id stored by the library.
-Do not expect audit in the response
+Do not expect trust in the response

 *14/11/2018: Currently this method returns error code 404 in its onFailure method*